Diary Sow disappeared in France. She’s back with a new book about a girl who ran away.

-Early Monday, followers of this four-week saga — the international investigation, the search parties, the family pleading for answers — got their wish: Sow, 20, recorded a three-minute video for her more than 32,000 Instagram followers.
+Early Monday, followers of this four-week saga — the international investigation, the search parties, the family pleading for answers — got their wish: Sow, 20, recorded a three-minute video for her some 32,000 Instagram followers.

 She was promoting her new novel about a girl who ran away.